-If you suffer from chronic pain, turn on relaxing, pleasant music.
+If you suffer from chronic pain, music therapy may help you feel better.
+So turn on relaxing, pleasant music.
 In a study of people who suffer from fibromyalgia, those who listened to music they enjoyed experienced reductions in both acute pain and chronic pain.
 Listening to pleasant music also led to an increase in patients' functional mobility.
 Researchers think music leads to a reduction in pain via both cognitive and emotional mechanisms.
 What kind of music should you listen to?
 The types of music patients in the study listened to varied according to their age and cultural background.
 The most important thing is to choose music that you enjoy and that makes you feel good.

 IMAGES PROVIDED BY:

 - B2M Productions / Photographer's Choice RF

 - Marc Romanelli / The Image Bank

 - DK Stock/David Deas / Collection Mix: Subjects